codieg0/dlp-scanner-cli/README.md

     ```

 - Make sure to use the correct Python version (3.x) to run the script.
 If you have multiple versions installed, use `py.exe` or specify the full path to the Python 3 executable.
-- The script scans for sensitive information based on the terms defined in `SmartIDDictionaryTerms.xlsx`.
+- The script scans for sensitive information based on the terms defined in `dlp_terms.json`.
 It will output matches found in the email body or attachments.
 So please verify the rule and the terms that are triggering in the email.
-- The script can handle various file types, including `.eml`, `.pdf`, `.docx`, and `.xlsx`.
+- The script can handle various file types, including `.eml`, `.pdf`, `.docx`, `.txt`, `.zip`. 🚧 Soon: `.rar`, `.msg`, `.html`, `.csv`.
 Ensure that the attachments are in the `attachments` folder.
 - **Validate SSN:** [ssnregistry.org/validate](https://www.ssnregistry.org/validate/)
 - **Validate Credit Cards:** [validcreditcardnumber.com](https://www.validcreditcardnumber.com/)
 - **Validate NDC:** [dps.fda.gov/ndc](https://dps.fda.gov/ndc/)